dgkertsos/car-sales/README.md

 The GCP bucket will be used to store the data from the car-prices.zip file in a parquet format file.
 Then the data will be transferred to a BigQuery table which is stored in the created dataset.
 We will do the transfer with the help of Mage.

 For this we will use terraform which must be installed on our computer.

 You can see instructions on how to install terraform on a Linux machine [here](https://developer.hashicorp.com/terraform/tutorials/gcp-get-started/install-cli)

 Then we have to modify the main.tf file located in the terraform folder.
 We are going to make the following changes:

-    1. For the provider
+For the provider
-        a.
-Replace the project ID with your GCP project ID
+ 1. Replace the project ID with your GCP project ID
-        b.
-Replace the region with your GCP region
+ 2. Replace the region with your GCP region
-    2. For the bucket
+For the bucket
-        a.
-Replace bucket name with your bucket name
+ 1. Replace bucket name with your bucket name
-        b.
-Replace the bucket location with your bucket location
+ 2. Replace the bucket location with your bucket location
-    3. For the dataset
+For the dataset
-        a.
-Replace dataset name with the dataset name
+ 1. Replace dataset name with the dataset name
-        b.
-Replace the project ID with your GCP project ID
+ 2. Replace the project ID with your GCP project ID
-        c.
-Replace the dataset location with your dataset location
+ 3. Replace the dataset location with your dataset location

 We also have to paste the contents of our service account json file to the keys/tf_service_account.json file.